 Aspect co-develops and co-delivers presentations and workshops with people on the spectrum.
 This includes some Aspect staff training, our ‘Introduction to autism support’ and ‘Working with Strengths & Interests’ workshops for parents and professionals and conference presentations such as the Autism West keynote on ‘Autism Friendly Environments’ in 2018.

-Aspect Capable is a specialist employment service offering person-centred employment training and support to jobseekers on the spectrum and their employers through coaching, mentoring, job preparation, and training.
+Aspect Employment is a specialist employment service offering person-centred employment training and support to jobseekers on the spectrum and their employers through coaching, mentoring, job preparation, and training.

 Aspect recently trialled a program of autism-specific mentoring.
 Aspect Mentoring was a pilot program for young people 12- 18 developed, designed, led and delivered by people on the autism spectrum as part of Aspect Practice.

 The program worked with young autistic people struggling with difficult life circumstances - being bullied, isolated, having difficulties with family or friendships, learning and developing.
 These challenges can be major causes of anxiety, depression or high-stress levels and can prevent young people from engaging in positive strategies or services that might support them.